• Skip to primary navigation

 These hibiscus margaritas have a slightly floral flavor from the dried hibiscus, but it's balanced well with the acid from the lime juice and sweetness from the sugar or agave.
 Hibiscus has a bit of a cranberry-like flavor that's a little sweet and a little tart.
 The tequila flavor is pretty mild.
 They're just like a classic margarita, but we added the hibiscus to the simple syrup.

-hibiscus margarita ingredients
+hibiscus margarita ingredients on a countertop

-• Dried Hibiscus Flowers: you may see this ingredient and be scared to make them, but they're super simple to purchase.
-We got a bag on Amazon for less than $10 and you can use it for more margs or fresh iced tea or lemonade if you have some left.
+• Dried Hibiscus Flowers: you may see this ingredient and be scared to make them, but they’re super simple to purchase.
+We got a bag of dried flowers on Amazon for less than $10 and you can use it for more margs or fresh iced tea or lemonade if you have some left.
 They look just like loose leaf tea that you steep in hot water.

-• Sweetener: we used agave nectar, but you could also use granulated sugar or monk fruit sweetener.
+• Sweetener: we used agave nectar, but you could also use granulated cane sugar or monk fruit sweetener.

 • Limes: a half a lime is all you need for a single serving, plus a lime wedge to garnish and some to run around the rim of the glass.